EngelbertHumperdinck/tmc-ajax-crash-course/README.md

 ![0% JS](https://img.shields.io/static/v1?label=JS&message=0%&color=yellow)

 ## Installation
-This is for practice so I'm installing json package files via npm with no dependencies so as to activate the snyk VS Code extension.
+This is for practice so I'm installing json package files via NPM(Node Package Manager) with no dependencies so as to activate the snyk VS Code extension.
+NPM can be installed via a download from https://nodejs.org/en or as I have installed it using NVM(Node Version Manager).

-To copy my git starter files README.md + .gitignore run these 2 statements in the command line:
+To copy my git starter files README.md + .gitignore run these 2 statements in the command line (you will need to install the wget module which I did via Homebrew):

 wget -O README.md https://www.dropbox.com/s/8d05riwy7mb062p/READMETUT.md
 wget https://www.dropbox.com/s/6l7rl93t4r5fvo5/.gitignore